-All of our teams are equipped with professional radios linked to the mountain professionals only relay network so we can immediately contact the rescue services from anywhere on the mountain.
+All of our teams are equipped with professional radios linked to the mountain-professionals-only relay network, so we can immediately contact the rescue services from anywhere on the mountain.
 Teams are also in contact with each other throughout on our own frequency so we can help each other out if necessary, as well as being able to talk to our chalet base camp.
 Though each team works independently, talking to each other means we can usually sort out problems so that if anyone needs to turn back his rope mate can continue (we make temporary ropes of 3: 1 on the less technical sections).

 Going back down is much quicker of course, but you need to make a conscious effort to stay focused – now is not the time to catch your crampon spikes in your trousers.
-2 hours gets us back to a tea break at the Gouter hut where we normally stay, however just occasionally (of if bad weather is forecast for tomorrow) there might be another two hours of scrambling after that gets us to Tete Rousse if we’re descending to here.
+2 hours gets us back to the Gouter hut where we normally stay, however just occasionally (of if bad weather is forecast for tomorrow) there might be another two hours of scrambling after that back down to Tete Rousse.
 A last day ascent would mean another 90 minutes on top of this to get all the way down to the train.

 MBG teams on the Bosses section common to both Gouter and Gonella routes.